mercuryconsortium/marcy/source/index.rst

 Marcy User Guide
 ################

-This documentation provides a guide for the users of Marcy, a high-performance computing cluster (HPC) hosted by the Molecular Education and Research Consortium in Undergraduate Computational Chemistry (MERCURY).
+This is a user guide for Marcy, a high-performance computing cluster (HPC) hosted by the Molecular Education and Research Consortium in Undergraduate Computational Chemistry (MERCURY).

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents

    introduction